GAV-CS/website/README.md

-# Gavilan CS Website
+# Below is a list of people and organizations that have contributed

-Gavilan College's Computer Science Club website.
-This is a community effort from members of the club and will be updated throughout the school year.
+# to the Flutter project.
+Names should be added to the list like so:

-## Getting Started
+#

-To download and/or help contribute to this project, follow with the instructions below.
+#   Name/Organization <email address>

 ### Prerequisites